 What is peroneal tendonitis?

-Tendonitis in the foot or ankle is called peroneal tendonitis (also known as peroneal tendinopathy).
+Peroneal tendonitis (also known as peroneal tendinopathy) is a form of tendonitis that affects the foot and ankle.
 Peroneal tendonitis is a condition that causes pain on the outside of the foot and up the outside of your lower leg when walking or running.

 Peroneal tendonitis is rare and caused by overuse that impacts athletes such as runners and longer distance walkers.